Dirivian/dirivian.github.io/pages/eda.md

 ![Correct](correct1.png)

 Not all earthquakes are the same.
+The impact of an earthquake depends on its magnitude and depth, both of which are encoded in its signficance.
 So, I added the 'significance' of the earthquake as the radius in the scatterplot.
 However, the visualization is less effective.

 ![sig2big](sig2big.png)